 Studies show that young female researchers, particularly during the transitions from their doctorate to their first postdoctoral position or from a postdoctoral position to the next higher career stage, decide against a scientific career.
 The goal of the IJCP Fellowship for Transition Phases is therefore to prevent the dropout of young female researchers at the transitions between different career phases.
 The primary target group consists of excellent female doctoral candidates (in their final year before completing their doctorate) and female postdoctoral researchers.
 In justified exceptional cases, the fellowship can also be used for re-entry after interrupting a scientific career due to parental leave or caregiver leave.

-The funding consists of a 100% EG13 position for a period of typically 8 months, which is used to prepare for further scientific careers (e.g., application for an “independent research position” with the German Research Foundation (DFG), AvH postdoctoral position).
-The work in one of the PRISMA+ work groups is accompanied by career advising, within which tailored support offers are agreed upon (participation in workshops, mentoring, coaching).
+The grant consists of a 100% EG13 position for a period of usually 8 months, which is used to prepare for a further academic career (e.g. application for an “own position” at the DFG, AvH postdoctoral researcher position).
+The work in one of the PRISMA++ work groups is flanked by accompanying career advising, in the context of which tailored support services are agreed (attending workshops, mentoring, coaching).

 The fellowships are not advertised but are awarded by nomination.
 For more information, please contact the IJCP program management.